-When the problem size is between this "break-even" point and the size of the hardware core, we observe a ramp-up in which the highest performance is reached at the core's native size, for a speed-up of 2.6 times for n = 64 and 5.6 times for n = 512.
-In this region all computation is done in hardware (via real or virtual cores), and software is only used to route data in and out of the cores.
+When the problem size is between this "break-even" point and the size of the hardware core, we observe a rampup in which the highest performance is reached at the core's native size, for a speed-up of 2.6 times for n = 64 and 5.6 times for n = 512.
+In this region all computations are done in hardware (via real or virtual cores), and software is only used to route data in and out of the cores.

-We observe a drop in performance for the first problem size larger than the core size (n = 128 for DFT64, and n = 1024for DFT512) to about two times the software performance.
+We observe a drop in performance for the first problem size larger than the core size $(n = 128 \text{ for } \text{DFT}{64}, \text{ and} n = 1024 \text{ for } \text{DFT}{512})$ to about two times the software performance.
 For this size and larger sizes a significant amount of the computation is done in software.
 Nevertheless, the hardware acceleration provides a speed-up of at least two times for large in-cache problem sizes.
 Once data does not fit into cache at n = 8192, memory bandwidth becomes the main bottleneck and practically reduces all possible speedups.

 Two cores.
-Both single core configurations have weak spots: the DFT{64} core speeds up small sizes but provides only moderate speed-up for large sizes, and the DFT{512} core provides high speed-up for medium and large sizes but cannot speed up small sizes.
-By employing a system with both hardware cores we leverage the positive aspects of both cores.
+Both single core configurations have weak spots: the $DFT{64}$ core speeds up small sizes but provides only moderate speed-up for large sizes, and the $DFT{512}$ core provides high speed-up for medium and large sizes but cannot speed up small sizes.
+By employing a system with both hardware cores, we leverage the positive aspects of both cores.
 Figure 6 shows that a system with two cores achieves the maximum performance of both single core systems for each problem size.